 Along these routes some of the most exciting developments are taking place, including the electrification of the Tehran-Mashhad railway and the completion of the Astara Transit Bridge on the Azerbaijan-Iranian border, stimulating trade and connectivity between Iranian ports in the south and Russian urban centres in the north.

-We aim to photograph key sites and film stakeholders, as well as take standardised data surveys on the efficiency of vehicle movement at border crossings.
+We aim to visit some of these sites, meet the stakeholders and understand the efficiency of trade at border crossings.
 For example, a cargo train travelling from China’s Xinjiang region to Poti in Georgia from 29 January to 6 February 2015 spent nearly a third of its travel time waiting at borders and undergoing inspections.
-We will also look at the extent of trade and development at newly established free-trade and industrial zones such as Anaklia.
+We will also be interest to understand the extent of trade and development at newly established free-trade and industrial zones such as Anaklia.

 It will be interesting to compare the findings to what I experienced in the stunning Central Asian region in 2016.
 Since then, the Almaty-Bishkek road has been developed, reducing transport times, and Kazakhstan is now allowing 30-day visa-free stays for British citizens, increasing accessibility to tourists.